acapozucca/devops/pipeline/s2-automate-build/README.md

 ## Automate build

-The objective of this stage is to configure the GitLab project such that every time a developer publish a change on the remote repository, the build process is automatically started.
+The objective of this stage is to configure the GitLab project such that every time a developer publishes a change on the remote repository, the build process is automatically started.
 More precisely, upon detection of a change on the remote repository, GitLab has to: